babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

     private LocalDateTime updateTime;
 }
 ```
-Another requirement: The `Gender` gender attribute should not use the default `male, female, unknown`, but translate it to `handsome guy, beauty, secret`.
+Another requirement: The `Gender` gender property should not use the default `male, female, unknown`, but translate it to `handsome guy, beauty, secret`.
 At this time, `UserVo3` needs to be created again:
 ```java
 @Data
 public class UserVo {